ValidMind for model development 3 — Integrate custom tests

 ✅ High Pearson Correlation

 The High Pearson Correlation test evaluates the linear relationships between feature pairs to identify potential redundancy or multicollinearity.
-The results table presents the top ten absolute Pearson correlation coefficients among feature pairs, with each pair’s coefficient and Pass/Fail status based on a threshold of 0.3.
-All observed coefficients are below the threshold, and each pair is marked as Pass, indicating no high linear correlations among the features tested.
+The results table presents the top ten absolute Pearson correlation coefficients among feature pairs, along with their Pass/Fail status relative to a threshold of 0.3.
+All reported coefficients are below the threshold, and each feature pair is marked as Pass.

 Key insights:

-• No feature pairs exceed correlation threshold: All absolute Pearson correlation coefficients are below the 0.3 threshold, with the highest observed value being -0.1905 between IsActiveMember and Exited.
+• No feature pairs exceed correlation threshold: All absolute Pearson correlation coefficients are below the 0.3 threshold, with the highest magnitude observed at 0.1923 between IsActiveMember and Exited.

-• Consistent Pass status for all pairs: Every feature pair in the results is marked as Pass, confirming the absence of strong linear dependencies among the evaluated features.
+• Consistent Pass status across all pairs: Every feature pair in the top ten list is marked as Pass, indicating no detected risk of linear redundancy or multicollinearity within the evaluated pairs.

 Parameters: